 too far, even new rings won't seal properly to prevent a

 blow-by problem.
-Flex-Hones is a product available at
+Flex-Hones are available through Brush Research.

 glazing and restore cross-hatch honing marks that enable